Simca 1100: Models

+Different equipment levels were defined as LS, GL, GLS and "Special" tags.
 The car was fitted with Simca Type 315 petrol OHV "Poissy engines" with 944, 1118, and 1294 cc variants, depending on year and market.
 A "stroked" 1118 cc engine displacing 1.2 litres was introduced in 1971 to the UK market as the Simca 1204.
 This badge and engine was also used in the US, where the car sold in limited quantities, beginning in 1969.
 The larger 1204 cc engine used in North America produces 62 hp; both the hatchback and station wagon models were offered.
 The car was not successful in America and Simca left the U.S. market in 1972.
-In 1974, the sporty TI appeared with the 1294 cc engine (82 PS), at the time when the car also saw a cosmetic redesign.
+In 1974, the sporty TI appeared with the 1294 cc engine producing 82 PS; at the same time the car also saw a cosmetic redesign.
 Based on the 1100 chassis, the Matra engineering firm created an early, light family crossover derivation, variously named (Talbot) Matra (Simca) Rancho.

 The 1100 had a four-speed manual gearbox and room for five people.
 There was also a three-speed semi-automatic gearbox that required manual shifting but used an electronically activated clutch.
 The 1100s transmission configuration was the same as the one introduced by Fiat on the 1964 Autobianchi Primula, in that it was transverse and axial with the engine giving the "engine on one side, transmission on the other" layout copied on almost all "hatchbacks" and front wheel drive vehicles throughout the world ever since.
 In France, the 1100 was very successful, achieving best-seller status, but it was less competitive in non-European export markets.